HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 -- Misc: Corrected names for all Gunboat, Cruiser, Destroyer, and Battleship turrets to include the house in the name ("Liberty Cruiser Primary Turret" instead of just "Cruiser Turret").
 -- Misc: Capital Ship missiles are now fired via the Torpedo key, and as such can be fired independantly of the Flak cannons.
 -- Change: Torpedoes and Capital Ship Missile Turrets will now disrupt cruise.
--- Misc: Firing Torpedos and firing Cruise Disruptors is now mapped to the same key, "FIRE CRUISE DISRUPTOR / TORPEDO", as a ship will never have both a Cruise Disruptor and Torpedo.
+-- Misc: Firing Torpedoes and firing Cruise Disruptors is now mapped to the same key, "FIRE CRUISE DISRUPTOR / TORPEDO", as a ship will never have both a Cruise Disruptor and Torpedo.
 -- Bugfix: AI are slightly smarter with Torpedo usage, and will try to AVOID launching them point-blank (thus killing themselves).
 -- Bugfix: Fixed a bug with the Nomad Fighter Lasers MkI-III where no hit effect was called.
 -- Addition: Added Nomad Gunboat Primary Turret, Defense Turret, and Missile Turret, as well as Nomad Battleship Flak Turret and Missile Turret.